vaishnavibansal222-ctrl/Speech-Emotion-Recognition-CodeAlpha-ML-Internship/README.md

 Vaishnavi Bansal

 Machine Learning / AI Enthusiast
+⭐ Acknowledgement
+RAVDESS Dataset
+CodeAlpha Internship

 ## 💼 CodeAlpha Internship
 **Machine Learning Intern — CodeAlpha**
+This project was developed as part of my Machine Learning Internship at CodeAlpha.

 ## ⭐ If you find this project useful, consider giving it a star!